StatisticalRethinkingJulia/TuringModels.jl/models/africa-first-candidate.md

 $$

 where $y_i$ is the GDPs for nation $i$, $r_i$ is terrain ruggedness for nation $i$ and $\overline{r}$ is the mean of the ruggedness in the whole sample.

+McElreath calls two models `m8.1`.
+We have tried to get close to the `precis` output on page 245, but both `m8.1` seem to give a different output for $\sigma$.
+For `\sigma` and `\beta`, our results on this page correspond to the resutls by McElreath.

 \literate{/scripts/africa-first-candidate.jl}